Amazon’s Spying Is a Threat to Workers and Democracy

 It should be unimaginable that a single corporation can be as harmful as Amazon in so many ways, from abusing workers and reinforcing racist policing to supporting deportation and potentially targeting protestors.
 Amazon is a threat to the health, safety, and livelihoods of the most vulnerable and least protected.
 It is also a threat to open society and our democracy.
 Its surveillance empire erodes and undermines core democratic values: freedom of speech, equality and nondiscrimination, respect for privacy, and human dignity.

 Amazon, while you deny and obfuscate the scope and detriment of your surveillance empire, we state clearly and for the record that we are also watching you.

 Athena, Make the Road New York, Surveillance Technology Oversight Project, Immigrant Defense Project, Just Futures Law, and Mijente are grantees of the Open Society Foundations.

-Matthew Burnett is a senior policy officer for legal empowerment with the Open Society Justice Initiative.
+Until November 2021, Matthew Burnett was a senior policy officer for legal empowerment with the Open Society Justice Initiative.